edgexfoundry/edgex-go/internal/system/executor/README.md

 # EdgeX Foundry System Management Executor
 [![license](https://img.shields.io/badge/license-Apache%20v2.0-blue.svg)](LICENSE)

 This README.md is geared toward a developer interested in creating their own executor.
-It includes related information that ties in with the System Management Agent (aka SMA).
+It includes related information
+    that ties in with the System Management Agent (aka SMA).
 The main points are:

 - How the SMA passes service name, action, and optional parameters on the command line.
-- Current proxy-like behavior for stop/start/restart operations -- The SMA passes parameters received to executor as-is.
+- Current proxy-like behavior for stop/start/restart operations -- the SMA passes parameters received to executor as-is.
 - The Metrics Result Contract (and its support for embedding executor-specific results).
-Expected format of operation result (based upon the existing Docker executor implementation).
+- Expected format of operation result (based upon the existing Docker executor implementation).

 # Passing Parameters to SMA on Command Line #

 #### Usage ####
-- ./sys-mgmt-executor [service-name] [operation]
+./sys-mgmt-executor [service-name] [operation] {[optional-parameter]...}

+Where:
+- "service-name" is the name of the service to apply the operation to.
-- Where, "operation" can be one of [start, stop, restart]
+- "operation" can be one of [start, stop, restart]
+- "optional-parameter" can be zero or more parameters that are executor-specific, have no meaning to the system management agent, and are no validated by the system management agent.  **An executor implementation is responsible for validating and/or ignoring any optional-parameters passed to it.**

 #### Examples of Usage (and Sample Responses) ####
 - ./sys-mgmt-executor edgex-support-notifications stop